|

 Antibodies: Definition, Types & Function - Cleveland Clinic

 An antibody is a protein produced by your immune system to attack and fight off these antigens.
 How do antibodies fight off antigens?
 The molecules on the surfaces of antigens differ from those found naturally in your body.
+So, when an antigen enters your body, your immune system recognizes it right away.

 Antibody | Definition, Structure, Function, & Types | Britannica

 Antibody, a protective protein produced by the immune system in response to the presence of a foreign substance, called an antigen.
 Antibodies recognize and latch onto antigens in order to remove them from the body.
+Learn more about the function and structure of antibodies in this article.

 Antibody - National Human Genome Research Institute